Pin Classes I: Growth Rates: Pin Words and Pin Classes

 \end{defn}

-\begin{obs} By definition the point $p_{k}$ slices the bounding rectangle $rec(p_{0},p_{1}, \dots , p_{k-1})$ of all previous points, including the origin.
-In fact, the definition implies that $p_{k}$ is the \textbf{only} point after $p_{k-1}$ that slices this rectangle; this means that if we remove $p_{k}$ from the corresponding centred permutation $rec(p_{0},p_{1}, \dots , p_{k-1})$ becomes a $\circ$-interval, and hence the resulting centred permutation is $\boxplus$-decomposable.
+\begin{obs} By definition, the point $p_{k}$ slices the bounding rectangle $rec(p_{0},p_{1}, \dots , p_{k-1})$ of all previous points, including the origin.
+In fact, the definition implies that $p_{k}$ is the \emph{only} point after $p_{k-1}$ that slices this rectangle; this means that if we remove $p_{k}$ from the corresponding centred permutation $rec(p_{0},p_{1}, \dots , p_{k-1})$ becomes a $\circ$-interval, and hence the resulting centred permutation is $\boxplus$-decomposable.
 This will be important in our later structure theorem for a pin class. \end{obs}

 We denote the class consisting of \emph{all} centred pin permutations $\mathcal{P}^{\circ}$, and its uncentred counterpart by $\mathcal{P}$.
-We call this the \textbf{complete pin class}.
-Bassino, Bouvel and Rossin~\cite{bassino:enumeration-of-:} proved that $\mathcal{P}$ has rational generating function and growth rate $\omega_{\infty} \approx 5.24112$.
+We call this the \emph{complete pin class}.
+As noted in the introduction, Bassino, Bouvel and Rossin~\cite{bassino:enumeration-of-:} proved that $\mathcal{P}$ has rational generating function

+and (by applying the Exponential Growth Theorem \ref{EGT1} to this function) growth rate $\omega_{\infty} \approx 5.24112$.
 We shall later find the generating function of $\mathcal{P}^{\circ}$, which of course has the same growth rate as $\mathcal{P}$ by Proposition \ref{eqgrs}.
-We are primarily interested in this paper in certain subclasses of $\mathcal{P}$, known as \textbf{pin classes}.
-These are defined somewhat analogously to pin permutations: just as we can convert a (finite) pin word into a permutation, we can also convert an (infinite) pin sequence into a pin class:
+We are primarily interested in this paper in certain subclasses of $\mathcal{P}$, known as \emph{pin classes}.
+These are defined somewhat analogously to pin permutations: just as we can convert a finite pin word into a (centred or uncentred) permutation, we can also convert an infinite pin word into a (centred or uncentred) pin class:

+\begin{defn}[Pin Classes] Suppose that $w \in \mathcal{L}^{\infty}_{P}$.
+Let $w_{1,n}$ denote the prefix of $w$ of length $n$ (note that this is itself a pin word) and let $\pi^{\circ}_{n}$ be the pin permutation generated by $w_{n}$ via the process described in Definition \ref{def:pimap}.
+Consider the set